ForModLabUHel/forClimate/README_mottiprebas.md

 >databases installed in *forClimate* project.

 The option *-y 20* is the simulation time.
 The last growth step is from 15 to 20, i.e the growth step is 5 years (default value for the *-i* option).
-The main directory for results *MottiPrebasSimulations* (the *-m* option) and a subdirectory for each Motti initialization file.
+The main directory for results is given with *-m MottiPrebasSimulations*.
+Simulation results will appear in subdirectories, one for each Motti initialization file.

-The Motti initialization files are given with the *-d* option and multiple files can be matched with regular expression.
+Motti initialization files are given with the *initmotti/prebasTest*.txt.
+Note the possibility to use regular expression to match multiple initialization files for a single simulation session.

 >[!NOTE]
 >Currently each Motti initialization file can have one site only.

-Results for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*) will appear in their respective directories and named using simulation steps.
+Simulation results based on template file names given for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*) will appear in their respective directories and named after simulation steps.
 For example *prebascieff/PrebasCoeff_5-10.txt* contains coefficients for Motti for the simulation step 5 to 10.
-Directory hierarchies for the simulation results will be created programatically.
+Directory hierarchy for the simulation results starting from the main directory will be created programatically.

 The option *-r 2* defines region in Finland (7 in total) and the option *-w 1* selects the climate scenario (4 in total).
 The *-e 2025* option is the start year in the climate scenario data base and the *-f 2025* option is the start year when climate scenario is used.

 >[!NOTE]
 >Current weather for each 5 year simulation period will be randomly selected for the simulation step out of 20 years available
 >in the database for the current climate.
 Climate scenario is deterministic beginning from a given start year.
 >There are 120 years of scenario data available in total in each 4 climate scenarios.
 >In other  words the current weather tries to model natural variability in the annual weather with randomness
->but the climate scenarios are base on calendar time.
+>but the climate scenarios have calendar time.

+>[!WARNING]
+>Directory hierarchy will be reused if the main directory for results exists.
+It is up to the user not to override
+>previous results by accident.